1925 Nicollet Avenue

 Block Patrol news

-Everyone is invited to attend.
-Need to arrive late or leave early?
+Everyone is welcome to attend and participate!
+No to arrive late or leave early?
 Not a problem.
-As usual, refreshments will be served.

 SSCO has amended the guidelines of its Building Safety Improvement program to include funding for surveillance camera systems.
 Through matching grants, this program supports the efforts of residential property owners and tenants to improve the safety and security of their buildings and surroundings.
 Please click here to read program guidelines and details.